When Video Games Are Safer Than Real Life

+To make a long story short, I ended up hiring a lawyer and filing a lawsuit in order to get the other guy’s insurance company to compensate me properly.
 During those months, I couldn’t work for a good portion of the time.
 I got all jammed up with my bills and just about got evicted from my apartment.
 This is the part of my life I like to refer to as “The Wakeup Call”.
-It’s when I learned that I wasn’t nearly as financially secure as I’d convinced myself I was.
+It’s when I learned that I wasn’t nearly as financially secure as I had convinced myself I was.

-Fortunately a buddy of mine told me about a company he’d used before that offered lawsuit loans on pending cases like mine.
+Fortunately a buddy of mine told me about a company he’d used before that offered pre settlement loans on pending lawsuit cases like mine.
 I’d never heard of anything like that before but I decided to check it out because my buddy had nothing but good things to say about them.